Bombshell Fitness Coach Kelsey Wells Shows Off Insanely Toned Abs In Fuschia Sports Bra And Leggings

 Kelsey Wells, a fitness trainer with 2.5 million followers on Instagram, has added yet another dose of fitspiration to the platform with her new workout video.

-In the clip, Kelsey is rocking a fuschia and dark purple sports bra and leggings combo which shows of her incredibly toned midsection.
+In the clip, Kelsey is rocking a fuschia and dark purple sports bra and leggings combo, which shows off her incredibly toned midsection.
 The workout pants also do a great job of accentuating all the gains that Kelsey has earned thanks to her commitment to exercise, as they appear to cling to every chiseled muscle on her legs.

 Unlike some of her previous videos that focused on High-Intensity Interval Training, in this one Kelsey is sharing tips about her post-workout routine.
 She goes through a series of stretches and talks about the importance of cooling down in the caption.